 We encourage everyone to raise Objections against existing agreements and activity any time.
 Handling such objections isn’t always an easy tasks though.

 Not all arguments raised are Objections.
-It usually helps to ask again "and why do you think isn’t good enough for now or safe enough to try, until the next review"?
-When doing so, this usually reveals valuable Concern, we can document for a future review of the agreement.
+It usually helps to ask again "why do you think isn’t good enough for now or safe enough to try, until the next review"?
+When doing so, this usually reveals a valuable Concern we can document for a future review of the agreement.

 During Consent Decision Making Objections prevent a Proposal from becoming an Agreement.
 Objections should be seen as a gift to make proposals better and not as way to block or prevent something - we amend the proposal to make it better and resolve the Objection.
 In rare cases it can also mean to go back and try to understand or assign the driver differently.

 If it’s clear which agreement or what Domain this activity falls into you can do one of the following:

 In most cases, this should be a trigger to do a Review of the agreement or domain in question.

 If it’s not clear it’s most likely not an Objection but a new Tension see Understand and Assign Drivers.

 There is actually only one Format we found effective in most cases: Meet and discuss with the Objector, Tuners and other people who where involved in creating the Proposal: